guttih/WaterMixer/docs/development/userStories.md

 In order for this to be possible a dimmer will need to be added and I would think that the [BC337] Transistor would be a good candidate.

+## lcd_system_scan
+As John, I stand in front of the unit and want to make the unit learn how much valves need to open to get desired temperature.
+This feature I call "System scan" and it will test and store the results in a file called `system.csv` on a sd card which can be later used to search for valve settings for a desired temperature. example file [system.csv](./system.csv)

 ### Related pages
  * [Readme]
  * [Product requirements]